char-lotl/traveller-cc/readme.md

 ## Usage

-If you're on a Unix-like OS, once you've built `cc`, just execute it with `./cc` from the terminal.
+If you're on a Unix-like OS, once you've built `traveller-cc`, just execute it with `./traveller-cc` from the terminal.
 No arguments or flags.
 Preferences are configurable in `pref.cfg`.
 Read the comments in that file for a full explanation of the role of each variable.

 If you're not on a Unix-like, you presumably still generated an executable during the build process you came up with.
 Run it from the command line.